 Nonreligion and Secularity is the official blog of the Nonreligion and Secularity Research Network.
 Its purpose is to provide a platform for the publication of short articles on a broad range of topical issues relevant to the academic study of nonreligion and secularism.

 By combining the high professional standards associated with academic publishing with the more conversational tone of a blog, Nonreligion and Secularity aims to deliver an informative resource for both scholars and professionals working within this field, and also offers a space for the dissemination of research related information to a wider audience with an interest in the academic study of these topics.

 NSRN organizes and sponsors various scholarly events with its partners.

 The 2021 NSRN conference, hosted by the University of Ottawa, Canada, took place virtually from 16-18 June, 2021.
 Thank you to everyone who participated.
 The Conference Programme is available here.

-The 2020 NSRN Annual Lecture, titled “Going Godless: Black Feminism, Humanism, and Anti-Racism”, will be given by Dr. Sikivu Hutchinson on 10 December, 2020 as a free online event.
+The 2020 NSRN Annual Lecture, titled “Going Godless: Black Feminism, Humanism, and Anti-Racism”, was given by Dr. Sikivu Hutchinson on 10 December, 2020 as a free online event.
 See here for more information.
 A recording of the lecture can be viewed here.